zivschwartz/zivschwartz.github.io/_portfolio/inaugural_vs_manifestos.md

 **Data and Methods**

 The data used in this paper is readily available in Quanteda.
-The following quantitative metrics are performed: Document Feature Length, Entropy, Type-to-Token Ratio (TTR), Moving Average Type-to-Token Ratio (MATTR), Yule's Characteristic K, and Cosine Similarity.
+The following quantitative metrics are performed in order to get a better textual understanding of the documents: Document Feature Length, Entropy, Type-to-Token Ratio (TTR), Moving Average Type-to-Token Ratio (MATTR), Yule's Characteristic K, and Cosine Similarity.

 <p align="center">
   <img width="485.5" height="381" src="/images/TADLength.png">